 Fly to Hobart, Tasmania

-This morning you will transfer back to Adelaide airport for your flight to Hobart where you will start your Tasmanian adventure.
+Fly back to Adelaide to connect to your flight to Hobart where you will start your Tasmanian adventure.
 After settling into your waterfront hotel there will be an option to visit some reserves around the Hobart area, as well as an option to walk around the Hobart waterfront near your hotel.

 Travel to Bruny Island